-Cal Water has provided high-quality water utility services to the area served by the City of Commerce water system since 1985.
-To meet our customers' needs, we use a combination of local groundwater and purchased water from the Metropolitan Water District of Southern California (MWD), which is imported from the Colorado River and the State Water Project in northern California.
-The City of Commerce water system currently includes three active wells, 12 booster pumps, five storage tanks, and one MWD connection.
+Cal Water has provided high-quality water utility services in the Palos Verdes area since 1970, and currently serves customers in the cities of Palos Verdes Estates, Rolling Hills, Rolling Hills Estates, Rancho Palos Verdes, and a portion of Lomita.
+To meet our customers' needs, we purchase surface water from Metropolitan Water District of Southern California (MWD), which is imported from the Colorado River and the State Water Project in northern California.